-Range of a Cessna Citation CJ3
+Cessna Citation CJ3 Range

 The range of an aircraft is the distance an aircraft can fly between takeoff and landing.
 It is ultimately limited by the fuel capacity of the aircraft, as well as the overall speed and environmental conditions the aircraft is flying in.

 While there are a lot of equations that determine an aircraft’s operating range, we’ve done the heavy lifting for you to determine how far a Cessna can fly.

 A Cessna Citation CJ3 can fly roughly 1,200 nautical miles at max loading, which equates to roughly 3 to 3.5 hours of flight time.
 This means that you can fly coast-to-coast in a Cessna Citation CJ3 with just one stop.
 The CJ3s have a slightly shorter range than other comparable aircraft, and other models in the citation line, because they are so well-equipped for their size.

 When calculating range, it’s important to consider the payload.
 The useful payload of an aircraft is the amount of weight that’s available after the operational weight has been deducted.
 The operational weight is the basic weight of the aircraft, including the crew, all necessary operational fluids (engine oil, potable water, unusable fuel), as well as all items and equipment necessary for air operation.